THE CALCIUM/MAGNESIUM RATIO

 THE IDEAL AND GOOD RANGES FOR THIS RATIO

-Dr. Eck felt that a healthful range for this ratio is about 3.3 to 10 in a hair sample that has not been washed at the laboratory.
+Dr. Eck felt that a healthful range for this ratio is about 3.3 to 10 in a hair sample that has NOT been washed at the laboratory.
+Washing will skew calcium and magnesium readings and is NOT recommended.

 Overall, I have confirmed this over a number of years of testing hair samples.
 However, I prefer to use a slightly tighter ideal range of about 4 to 9.5.
 In fact, I prefer that the ratio be in even a tighter range of about 5 to 8 for optimum health.